inkyblackness/ss-specs/archives/mapInformation.md

 #### Tile map

 The tiles are described in the compressed chunk ```L05```, a table of tile map entries.
 The first entry describes the lower left tile and the next entries go east first, then north (first columns, then rows).
+All levels have a size of 64x64 tiles as the engine supports (and expects) only this layout.

+The outermost tiles of the level (the 'border') should always be solid tiles.
+If these tiles are non-solid, the graphics engine may have rendering issues (walls not shown, just black) and entering these tiles freezes the game.
+This gives an effective available space of 62x62 tiles.

 **Tile Map Entry** (16 bytes)